-Our Short Film Workshop is a hands-on class with the mission to introduce students to the art and craft of digital filmmaking.
-The workshop is an excellent exploration into the language of cinema and the tools of filmmaking.
-In this project-based workshop, each student writes, produces, directs and edits their own short film, while crewing on classmates' productions.
-Students can create a fiction, documentary or music video project.
-We offer this workshop in either a full-time 5-Week or part-time 3-Month schedule.
+Our Short Film Workshop is a hands-on class designed to introduce students to the art and craft of digital filmmaking.
+The workshop is an excellent exploration into the language of cinema and the tools of filmmaking, and can be taken either in-person or remotely.
+Being a project-based workshop, each student writes, produces, directs and edits their own short film, while crewing on classmates' productions.
+Students can create a short fiction, documentary or music video project.